vishalsingh2972/CanIShipEU/README.md

 CLAIM

-The described use case appears relevant to the employment-related provisions.
+The described use case appears relevant to the relevant employment provisions.

        ↓

 ASSESSMENT

-YELLOW
+LIKELY REGULATED
 ```

 This is intentionally different from: